Vegan Chocolate Fondue

 Laura

-This dairy-free chocolate fondue recipe is made in 5 minutes with 6 ingredients!
-It's the perfect fancy dessert to feed a crowd!
-Paleo & Vegan.
+This dairy-free vegan chocolate fondue recipe is made in 5 minutes with 6 ingredients!
+It's a rich & chocolatey dessert, perfect for a special occasion.

 5 from 5 votes